-Our group started in October 2014 to research and gather together all the information that many individuals or organisations have before it was lost.
-We also wanted to discover/identify the heritage of the village to ensure it will be protected for the future.
+Our group started in October 2014 to research and gather together all the information on Harston that many individuals or organisations have before it was lost.
+We also wanted to identify the heritage of the village to ensure it will be protected for the future.
 We owe a great debt to the late David Deacon whose collection has provided many of our historical photos.
 For over 30 years David, with wife Irene’s help, kept a record of changes within the village and researched its past history.
 We are trying to carry on his good work but also provide a way to share it with others.
 Irene has kindly allowed us to scan over 1,400 photos of the village that David had collected and we have sorted them and tried to explain how Harston has changed.

 We continue to make use of other archived collections such as those found in Jesus College and the Cambridge Archives.
 Chris Jakes in the Cambridge Collection has helped us access much material on Harston, including the Nora Sellen Scrapbook.
 Much of our research has referred to and followed on from Helen Greene’s book on ‘Harston 1937, Its history and records past and present’.